AsyaILIEVA/AsyaILIEVA/README.md

 - MedicalCenterApp - ASP.NET Core MVC web application for managing patients, doctors, appointments, and medical records in a medical centre environment.
 This project was developed as part of the SoftUni C# Web ASP.NET Fundamentals course - January 2026 and improved and completed during C# Web ASP.NET Advanced course - February 2026.
 It follows modern ASP.NET Core architectural practices, including layered structure and separation of concerns.

-- Petroleum Subsurface Data Portal (in progress) - A lightweight web platform for consolidating geological, petrophysical, and production data into interactive dashboards and meeting-ready reports for subsurface teams and management in oil and gas companies.
+- Petroleum Subsurface Insights (in progress) - A lightweight web data portal for consolidating geological, petrophysical, and production data into interactive dashboards and meeting-ready reports for subsurface teams and management in oil and gas companies.

 ### Technologies